 - Accommodations will be reviewed by the Housing Office as they relate to health, religious, or cultural traditions.
 Please note this information where requested on the online application.

-- Special accommodations can be made to meet the needs of students who have disabilities.
-Please contact the Office of Disability Services by May 1 to discuss your needs.
+- Disability accommodations can be made to meet the needs of students who have disabilities.
+Please contact the Center for Disability Resources by May 1 to discuss your needs.